-A specific call for proposals EACEA/33/2017 "Structural support for European think tanks and for civil society organisations at European level" was launched in August 2017 for awarding operating grants for the period 2018-2020.
+A specific call for proposals EACEA/33/2017 "Structural support for European think tanks and for civil society organisations at European level" was published in August 2017 for awarding operating grants for the period 2018-2020.
 Multiannual framework partnership agreements were thus concluded with six European remembrance organisations.
-In this context, in 2019, specific conventions based on the framework partnerships will be concluded with these same organisations on the basis of their annual work programmes.
+In this context, specific conventions based on the framework partnerships will be concluded in the year 2020 with these same organisations on the basis of their annual work programmes for the year 2020.